ContractAutomataProject/ContractAutomataApp/README.md

 The App has been developed using Eclipse/IntelliJ and tested on Windows machines.

+<h2>Getting Started</h2>

+The release in the right column features an executable jar.
+Download and run it by typing from a terminal

+``java -jar <jarfile>``

+where <jarfile> is to be substituted with the name of the downloaded jar file.

 <h2>License</h2>

 The tool is available under this license,